chijiang/duo-engine-rag/README.md

 ## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/).

+You are free to:
+*   **Share** — copy and redistribute the material in any medium or format
+*   **Adapt** — remix, transform, and build upon the material

+Under the following terms:
+*   **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+*   **NonCommercial** — You may not use the material for commercial purposes.

-This project is licensed under the [Your License Here] License.
-See the `LICENSE` file (you'll need to create this file and choose a license like MIT, Apache 2.0, etc.) for more details.
+See the `LICENSE` file in the root of the project for more details.

 ---